ickk/sinter/README.md

 3. When a thread terminates it calls the destructor for the `LocalKey` which contains a pointer to our epoch atomic-counter.
-In this destructor we set the value of the epoch to a special value (`0`) to mark this thread as dead.
+In this destructor we set the value of the epoch to a special value to mark this thread as dead.
 Later when some other code is holding the write_lock on the interner, it checks the list of epochs to see if any threads are dead, and then frees the memory holding the atomic and removes that epoch from Interner's list.

-   This solves the small memory leak and degradation of performance that can happen if the user keeps spawning lots of temporary threads, without requiring that the LocalKey destructor waits until it can get the write_lock, and without leaving any dangling pointers in the Interner datastructure.
+   This solves the small memory leak that might occur if the user keeps spawning lots of temporary threads.
+It doesn't require that the LocalKey destructor waits until it can get the write_lock, and it avoids accumulating dangling pointers in the Interner datastructure.

 License
 -------